squirephp/squire/README.md

 ## Using a model

-You are able to interact with a Squire model just like you would any other Eloquent model, except it can only handle read-only operations.
+You can interact with a Squire model just like you would any other Eloquent model, except it can only handle read-only operations.

 ```php
 use Squire\Models\Country;